 4. Add in a tablespoon of Jojoba Oil and 55 drops of Lavender Oil

-5. Slightly tilt the pot so all the mixture runs up against the side and stir well
+5. Slightly tilt the pot so all the mixture runs up against one side and stir well

 6. Quickly pour into a glass container (as it will start drying quite quickly!)